Justin Hollins

-Justin Hollins (born January 15, 1996) is an American football outside linebacker who is a free agent.
-He played college football at Oregon, and was selected by the Denver Broncos in the fifth round of the 2019 NFL Draft.
-He has also played for the Los Angeles Rams.
+Justin Hollins (born January 15, 1996) is an American professional football defensive end.
+He played college football for the Oregon Ducks as an outside linebacker and was selected by the Denver Broncos in the fifth round of the 2019 NFL draft.
+He has also played for the Los Angeles Rams, Green Bay Packers, New York Giants, Los Angeles Chargers, and Washington Commanders.

-Early years
+Early life

-Hollins grew up in Arlington, Texas and attended Grace Preparatory Academy before transferring to Martin High School before his senior year.
-At Martin, Hollins played on the same defensive line as future 2017 NFL Draft first overall pick Myles Garrett and recorded 59 tackles and four sacks.
-He was rated a three-star prospect by several recruiting services and committed to play college football at the University of Oregon over offers from over a dozen schools including Oklahoma, Baylor, Oklahoma State and Iowa.
+Hollins was born on January 15, 1996, in Arlington, Texas.
+He attended Grace Preparatory Academy before transferring to Martin High School and graduating in his senior year.
+At Martin, Hollins played on the same defensive line as future 2017 NFL draft first-overall pick Myles Garrett and recorded 59 tackles and four sacks.
+He was rated a three-star prospect by several recruiting services and committed to play college football at the University of Oregon over offers from over a dozen schools, including Oklahoma, Baylor, Oklahoma State and Iowa.

 College career

 Hollins played five seasons for the Oregon Ducks, redshirting his sophomore season.
 Hollins became a starter on the defensive line for the Ducks following his redshirt season, making 51 total tackles and finishing second on the team in both tackles for loss (9.5) and sacks (3).
 He recorded 59 tackles, 11.5 for a loss, with 4.5 sacks and an interception returned for a touchdown in his redshirt junior season.
 As a redshirt senior, Hollins was named first-team All-Pac-12 after making 64 total tackles, including 14.5 for loss, 6.5 sacks, five forced fumbles, an interception and six passes defended.
-He was the only player in FBS to have at least five sacks, five forced fumbles and one interception.
+He was the only player in Football Bowl Subdivision to have at least five sacks, five forced fumbles and one interception.
 Hollins finished his collegiate career with 184 total tackles (36 for loss), 14 sacks, two interceptions seven forced fumbles and three fumble recoveries.
 After the season, Hollins was invited to participate in the 2019 East–West Shrine Game and was named the game's defensive MVP after making 10 tackles, three of which were for a loss and two of which were sacks.

 Professional career

 Denver Broncos

-Hollins was drafted by the Denver Broncos in the fifth round (156th overall) of the 2019 NFL Draft.
+Hollins was selected by the Denver Broncos in the fifth round (156th overall) of the 2019 NFL draft.
 The Broncos acquired this selection by trading Trevor Siemian to the Minnesota Vikings.
 Hollins signed a four-year rookie contract that included $300,000 in guaranteed money on May 14, 2019.

 Hollins made his NFL debut on September 9, 2019, against the Oakland Raiders.
 Hollins recorded the first career sack on November 3, 2019, against the Cleveland Browns.
 Hollins finished his rookie season with 21 tackles, one sack and two passes defended in 15 games played.

 On September 5, 2020, Hollins was waived by the Broncos.